RosaliaTufano/self-admitted-GAI-usage/README.md

 - `<AI-tool>_ngrams.txt` : contains the list of n-grams used to select the instances to analyze from the initial dataset.
 - `taxonomy_<AI-tool>.png`: is the representation of the taxonomy built on top of the manual analysis (shown also below)

-The `scripts` folder contains the scipts used to filter the initial instances.
+The `scripts` folder contains the scripts used to filter the initial instances.
 In particular:

 - `filter_by_ngram.ipynb` : is the code used to filter the instances based on the list of valid ngrams (the lists of valid ngrams are in the `chatgpt` and `copilot` folders).
 - `filter_by_repos.ipynb` : is the code used to filter the instances based on the list of valid GitHub repositories.